What’s Involved in the Design Process?

 1. Initial Meeting and Client Brief

 The first step in the design process is meeting with the client, assessing on-site circumstances and obtaining a design brief from the client.
-It is always helpful at this early stage, if you have a reasonable outline of your requirement, a basic list of definite 'wants' 'not wants' and an, if desired, aspirational list should the budget allow for it.
+It is always helpful at this early stage, if you have a reasonable outline of your requirement, a basic list of definite 'wants' 'not wants' or even an aspirational list, should the budget allow for it.

 If you have not thought about it already, it is also important for the designer to know early on, what kind of budget you have in mind for the entire project.
 Obviously producing a design that would be outside your budget might end up being of little value to you as it may never get to the build stage.